 Buying a home was a really smart option until a property tax spike made my mortgage payment a bit steeper than I would like.
 My monthly budget for housing started to skyrocket and unfortunately, my paycheck didn’t move as fast to cover the increased cost of living.

-About a year ago, I began hosting on Airbnb using my spare room to earn income and get my mortgage payment to a manageable level.
+About a year ago, I became an Airbnb Host using my spare room to earn income and get my mortgage payment to a manageable level.

 Initially, the Airbnb income was a huge help to fund some improvements and repairs, but since we now have better insulation (paid for!), blinds and curtains (paid for!) and guest linens (clearly also paid for!)
 I was able to use the extra Airbnb income to supplement my mortgage costs and even pay extra towards my principle.
 Huzzah!